leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 Once a function has been exposed through using it in a type, its implementation has become part of the interface, leading to difficulties in future refactoring.
 Secondly, definitional equality can be slow.
 When asked to check whether two expressions are definitionally equal, Lean may need to run large amounts of code if the functions in question are complicated and have many layers of abstraction.
-Third, error messages that result from failures of definitional equality are not always very easy to understand, because they may be phrased in terms of the internals of functions and it's not always easy to see where they came from.
+Third, error messages that result from failures of definitional equality are not always very easy to understand, because they may be phrased in terms of the internals of functions.
+It is not always easy to understand the provenance of the expressions in the error messages.
-Finally, encoding non-trivial invariants in a collection of indexed families can often be brittle.
+Finally, encoding non-trivial invariants in a collection of indexed families and dependently-typed functions can often be brittle.
 It is often necessary to change early definitions in a system when the exposed reduction behavior of functions proves to not provide convenient definitional equalities.
 The alternative is to litter the program with appeals to equality proofs, but these can become quite unwieldy.